 Each situation at work is different inherently, but … why is it that some leaders seem to have influence and persuade others virtually regardless of context, and some struggle to do the same no matter who they’re talking to?
 Those who can influence have got leadership presence or what I call the X-Factor.

 Consider a quick popular culture example.
-A Google search on February 24 of Prince William and Princess Kate, equaled 3.6 million results.
+A recent Google search of Prince William and Princess Kate equaled 3.6 million results.
 People seem to adore them.
 Their wedding was one of the most-watched TV events of the last half-decade.
 Almost everything their son or daughter does seems to go viral.

 Now consider William’s dad, Prince Charles.
 A similar Google search showed 700,000 results for Prince Charles and Camilla.
 And last year The Daily Beast called Charles “the monarch nobody wants.”
 (Harsh.)